oar-team/oar-scheduler-redox/README.md

 - [x] Building a database framework around sqlx and sea-query supporting both PostgreSQL and SQLite for tests (schema must be dynamic).
 - [x] Support CRUD operations needed for Platform initialization (resources and jobs fetching).
-- [ ] Support CRUD operations needed for job updates (job scheduling, job messages and status, etc.).
+- [x] Support CRUD operations needed for job and moldables updates.
-- [ ] Support CRUD operations needed for Gantt job visualization.
+- [ ] Implement new CRUD operations as needed by the meta-scheduler.

 ### Benchmarking ([`oar-scheduler-bench`](/oar-scheduler-bench))